jagedn/davorpa/README.md

 My skills are mainly at old school web development using Java, J2EE and Spring Framework as backend, but also the base of other modern or functional languages.
 After all, it is a fact that the most important thing is to know how to code correctly to achieve an efficient and easy-to-maintain product.

+To don't overflow my brain, I try to keep calm practising mindfulness and sports (mainly cyclism), cooking dishes and painting some mandalaarts.

 <!--
 - 🔭 I’m currently working on ...
 -->